European Commission’s Budgetary Recommendations for France and Other Countries: 2024 Public Spending Forecast

 Indeed, the commission does not hide its skeptical feeling towards France, Belgium, Croatia and Finland as to their abilities to achieve their commitments to reduce their public spending and, therefore, their deficits. budgetary.
 The terms of the 2024 budget, as committed in particular by Bercy, do not seem to convince the European Commission, which notes excessive public spending.
 France is labeled a “bad student” in the same way as Belgium, Finland and Croatia.
 Countries which risk not achieving the objectives set out in the European pact.

 The commission, therefore, invites them “ to take the necessary measures to respect European limits », Underlined, Tuesday November 21, the Commissioner for the Economy, Paolo Gentiloni, during a press conference.
 It was on the occasion of its biannual meeting usually devoted to communicating on “ budgetary trajectories » of the 20 member countries of the euro zone.
-Brussels has thus expressed reservations about the 2024 French budget project.
+Brussels has thus expressed reservations regarding the 2024 French budget project.
 Bercy, for its part, displays serenity and optimism.
 France is ” in line on the reduction of the public deficit, expected at 4.4% of gross domestic product (GDP) […] Where did we have our forecasts », Says the Ministry of Finance.
 The rate should be reduced to 3% from 2027.

 Budget deficit: Bercy displays optimism and serenity